ranikrw/Financial-statements-of-companies-in-Norway/README.md

 Altman, Edward I. 1968.
 “Financial Ratios, Discriminant Analysis and the Prediction of Corporate Bankruptcy.”
 The Journal of Finance 23 (4): 589–609. https://doi.org/10.2307/2978933

+## Other resorces
+The following study utilizes the same dataset and also provides access to all associated code:

+Wahlstrøm, R. R. (2023).
+Explainable Artificial Intelligence (xAI) for Interpreting Machine Learning Methods and Their Individual Predictions.
+Working Paper. https://doi.org/10.2139/ssrn.4321303

 <br/><br/>
 **Permanent link to the content in this repository:** https://FinancialStatementsNorway.ranik.no/